-- No process, no business
+7. No process, no business

 In short, they recognize that great products are only part of the equation.

 For additional resources related to this, see:

-[27:42] – Wrap Up
+[27:11] – Wrap Up

-If you are getting value from the Leading Learning podcast, be sure to subscribe by RSS or on iTunes.
-We’d also appreciate if you give us a rating on iTunes by going to http://www.leadinglearning.com/itunes.
+If you are getting value from the Leading Learning podcast, be sure to subscribe by RSS or on iTunes and we would be truly grateful, as it helps us get some data on the impact of what we’re doing.

 [29:20] – Sign off